memanish008/Speech_recognition_Korsel/README.md

 A series of experiments were performed using differnt neural architecture to obtain the best model for speech recognition.
 All the models are deployed on the robot to check the performance.

 ## Videos
-The videos of Korsel robot driving using different trained models are available in the Google Drive link [here](https://drive.google.com/drive/folders/1pUV_IysSdNKn0U_R8hXAS0FiaRnUzW44?usp=sharing).
+The videos of the testing the Kørsel robot performance on the track line using different trained models are available in the Google Drive link [here](https://drive.google.com/drive/folders/1pUV_IysSdNKn0U_R8hXAS0FiaRnUzW44?usp=sharing).